 Medicare Select is a type of Medigap policy that requires members to use specific hospitals and, in some cases, specific doctors (except in an emergency) to be eligible for full benefits.
-Medicare SELECT plans limit you to a network of specific doctors, specialists and hospitals.
+This type of plan limits you to a network of specific doctors, specialists and hospitals.
 If you go to a healthcare provider or hospital that is out of network, your coverage won't pay unless it's an emergency.

-MedicareFAQ proved to be very helpful in finding the best option and the subsequent low premium for my secondary Medicare coverage.
-This is in contrast to regular Medigap plans, which will cover some or all of the patient's Original Medicare out-of-pocket costs, as long as the patient turns to a provider who has not been excluded from Medicare (very few providers nationwide have opted out).
+Medicare Advantageplans are different from regular Medigap plans, which will cover some or all of the patient's Original Medicare out-of-pocket costs, as long as the patient turns to a provider who has not been excluded from Medicare (very few providers nationwide have opted out).

 If in the first 12 months of coverage, you decide that standard Medigap is more suitable than a SELECT plan, you can change it without worrying about the subscription.
 Medicare Part C is called the Medicare Advantage Plan, which is a private plan that covers the same costs as Medicare Parts A and B and also includes dental, ophthalmic, and sometimes prescription drugs.
 Once you make that decision, you can explore all of the add-on plans, including Medicare SELECT.
+MedicareFAQ proved to be very helpful in finding the best option and the subsequent low premium for my secondary Medicare coverage.

+And now he's trying to cover all the additional costs that Medicare doesn't cover while still paying a monthly Medicare SELECT premium.
+I emailed your advisor with your attached documents requesting a contract or benefit summary document that would support 20% coverage for any Medicare-approved process.
 Enrolled in a Medicare Advantage plan, which works completely differently than a Medicare supplement plan, such as Plan G. We'll also look at the history of Medicare SELECT and take a closer look at what it is, where you can get it, and how to enroll in it.